Cranio sacral therapy

 - CNH2 Develop and agree plans for complementary and natural healthcare with clients

 All qualifications related to the FHT’s Register modalities must be reviewed by the FHT Education Panel.
 The qualification is reviewed by an expert in that particular therapy prior to the registrant being accepted to the FHT Therapist Register.

 Practical led and observed training to Qualifications and Credit Framework (QCF) Level 3 equivalent or above.
 This will ensure the course is mapped to the above standards.

 By choosing a craniosacral therapist who is an FHT member, you can be confident that they are professionally trained, qualified and insured.
-They will also be listed on our Complementary Healthcare Therapist Register, as craniosacral therapy is considered a form of complementary healthcare.
+They will also be listed on our FHT Therapist Register, as craniosacral therapy is considered a form of complementary healthcare.